 Welcome to our guide for Johanna, a Tank in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. Johanna's Overview

 Johanna is a low-mobility, extremely resilient Tank, capable of Blinding, Slowing, Stunning, and pulling enemies.
-She excels at creating chaos and disruption in the midst of the enemy team for extended periods of time, rather than peeling for her allies, as is typical of other Tanks.
+She excels at creating chaos and disruption in the midst of the enemy team for extended periods of time while also peeling for her allies.
 Johanna is one of the handful of Heroes in the game with no direct counters, and is able to fit into nearly any team composition.

 2. Johanna's Strengths and Weaknesses